a toolkit for tangible multi-touch surfaces

 To check if the distortion is working properly press 'R'.
 This will show the fully distorted live video image in the target window.
 Of course the distortion algorithm only corrects the found positions instead of the full image.

 The reacTIVision source archive comes with IDE projects for all three supported operating systems.
 For Windows a Visual Studio 2012 project is provided, for Mac OS X there is an XCode 3.2 project included and for Linux a simple Makefile does the job.
-Compilation on Windows does not require the installation of any additional libraries, while the MacOS X and Linux port depend on an installed SDL2 development library.
-The Linux port additionally needs libdc1394-2.0 or later for the firewire camera support.
+Compilation on Windows does not require the installation of any additional libraries, and also the MacOS X provides the necessary SDL2 and VVUVCKit Frameworks.
+The Linux port additionally depends on installed libsdl2, libdc1394-2.0 and libjpeg-turbo development libraries.